BobLiterman/PhyloSignal_MS/README.md

 - All variable sites without singletons (parsimony-informative sites)
 - All biallelic parsimony-informative sites

-Running the script **Data_Processing_Scripts/sisrs_output.py** will generate these alignments both with and without gap positions, and with a number of species allowed to be missing (0 in this study)
+Running the script **Data_Processing_Scripts/sisrs_output.py** will generate these alignments both with and without gap positions, and with a number of species allowed to be missing (0 in this study).
+This script will also compile summary outputs.
 ```
 #To output gapped and ungapped alignments with 0 taxa allowed missing
 python sisrs_output.py 0
 ```

-This script will also compile summary outputs assuming that individual SISRS runs have output in the form of out_TAXA_SISRS/err_TAXA_SISRS

 The output from these scripts can be found in **Data_and_Tables/SISRS_Alignment_Output**